 General Counsel & Corporate Secretary

-Conrad offers a unique perspective with over 30 years of experience with both airlines and suppliers.
-Previously, he held the position of the Acting Managing Director of Antrak Air Ghana, CEO for Monarch Group, Vice President of the UK and Ireland for Emirates Airlines and CEO of Virgin Nigeria Airways.
+Before joining IATA, Conrad has held the position of the Acting Managing Director of Antrak Air Ghana, CEO for Monarch Group, Vice President of the UK and Ireland for Emirates Airlines and CEO of Virgin Nigeria Airways.
+He has over 30 years of experience with both airlines and suppliers.

 Conrad has lived in Ghana, Hong Kong, Nigeria, South Korea, Taiwan, Thailand and the UAE.
-He speaks English and conversational Mandarin Chinese.
+He speaks English and conversational Mandarin.

 Vice President, Corporate Communications

-Tony has lived in Japan, Singapore and Switzerland and is fluent in English and Japanese.
-His holds an Honors BA in East Asian Studies from McGill University, Montreal.
+Tony has lived in Canada, Japan, Singapore and Switzerland and is fluent in English and Japanese.
+He holds an Honors BA in East Asian Studies from McGill University, Montreal.

 Vice President, People, Performance & Development (PPD)

-Anton’s career has taken him across the Middle East, Africa and Asia where he previously served as the Human Resource Director of Travelport, Compass Group Plc. and SAP.
+Anton’s human resources career spans over 30 years and has taken him across the Middle East, Africa and Asia where he previously served as the Human Resource Director of Travelport, Compass Group Plc. and SAP.

 Anton has worked in numerous countries including Namibia, South Africa, Switzerland, Tanzania and the United Arab Emirates.
 He is fluent in English and Afrikaans and holds a degree in Industrial Psychology from the University of Stellenbosch.